lovisdotio/ComfyUI-Replace-First-Frame-Last-Frame/README.md

 # ComfyUI Replace First & Last Frames

 Replace the first and last frames of an image sequence in ComfyUI.
-Handles single frames or batches, auto-adjusts if needed.
+Auto-resizes frames to match video dimensions, handles batches, and adjusts parameters if needed.

 ## Installation